ys7yoo/PiTutorial/README.md

        sudo port install git
        ```

-    On MS Windows, install git for windows.
+    On MS Windows, install "git for windows".
 Here is a [guideline](https://github.com/ys7yoo/PiTutorial/blob/master/git%20for%20windows.md).

   * Open an account on github.com.
   * Make a homepage linked with your github id on [YOUR-ID].github.io.
 (See https://pages.github.com for steps.)